-A licence will further specify the category (or categories) of digital asset business activities that the licensee is permitted to conduct.
+A licence will further specify one or more of the eight categories of digital asset business activities that the licensee is permitted to conduct.
 Carrying on digital asset business without a licence is a criminal offence punishable by a fine of up to US\$250,000, imprisonment for a term of up to five years, or both.